-Sinatra who crooned his way into your heart, Elvis reflected the teenage sexual energy that made a connection with a whole generation.
+Compared to Frank Sinatra who crooned his way into your heart, Elvis reflected the teenage sexual energy that made a connection with a whole generation.
 What made Elvis' stage act unique was attitude.

 He was a rebel with a cause that parents loved to hate - enough reason for most teenagers to embrace Elvis.
 His music in context of middle American 50's values was a timely coincidence, and what his generated craved.
 An idol that reflected rebelliousness defied authority, while demanding we don't step on his blue suede shoes.